How Can Local Governments Celebrate the Holidays?

 The purchase and mailing of cards using public funds might be construed as a violation of this constitutional provision, especially if the cards have a religious theme.

-Secondly, even if the cards are secular in nature, it is questionable whether their purchase and mailing can be justified as a proper municipal purpose.
-Under Article 7, Section 1 of our state constitution, public tax revenues may only be collected for proper municipal purposes.
 If the sending of cards is nevertheless deemed necessary, the card purchase and mailing could be accomplished through the use of private donations and labor rather than the use of public funds and staff time.
 Making the mailing of cards a private project both eliminates the constitutional concern and avoids a challenge that there is no municipal purpose.

 Holiday Decorations

-MRSC believes that local governments may display secular holiday decorations, such as lights, reindeers, wreaths, and candy canes, to beautify streets and parks and generally celebrate the holidays.
+MRSC believes that local governments may display secular holiday decorations, such as lights, reindeer, wreaths, and candy canes, to beautify streets and parks and generally celebrate the holidays.
 Such decorations may also attract tourists and help promote economic development, which are recognized public purposes.

 Decorated Trees